NeLy-EPFL/DeepFly3D/README.md

 |   +-- camera_6.mp4
 ```

 In case of mp4 files, df3d will first expand them into images using ffmpeg.
-Please check the sample data for a real exampe: https://github.com/NeLy-EPFL/DeepFly3D/tree/master/sample/test
+Please check the sample data for a real example: https://github.com/NeLy-EPFL/DeepFly3D/tree/master/sample/test

 # Basic Usage